- High Blood Pressure Slideshow Pictures

 - Which drugs or supplements interact with clonidine?

-- Is clonidine safe to take during pregnancy or while breastfeeding?
+- Is clonidine safe to use during pregnancy or while breastfeeding?

 - What else should I know about clonidine?